Charles Costanza

-Charles David Costanza (born 30 April 1969) is a United States Army lieutenant general who has served as the commanding general of V Corps since April 8, 2024.
+Charles David Costanza (born 30 April 1969) is a United States Army lieutenant general who recently served as the commanding general of V Corps from April 8, 2024 to August 6, 2026.
 He most recently served as the commanding general of the 3rd Infantry Division from 2021 to 2023.
 He previously served as deputy chief of staff for operations, plans and training of the United States Army Forces Command from June 2020 to June 2021, with tours as deputy commanding general for support of the 1st Armored Division from June 2017 to June 2018 and commander of the 3rd Armored Brigade Combat Team, 3rd Infantry Division from May 2013 to May 2015.

 In July 2023, Costanza was nominated for promotion to lieutenant general with assignment as the commanding general of V Corps.

+In August 2026, Costanza was removed early from command of V Corps.